sfomuseum/go-www-geotag-whosonfirst/README.md

 ![](docs/images/geotag-wof.png)

+A web application, written in Go, for geotagging images with support for Who's On First output.

 ## Important

 This is work in progress, including the documentation.
-In the meantime please have a look at the [Geotagging at SFO Museum](https://millsfield.sfomuseum.org/blog/tags/geotagging) series of blog posts.
+In the meantime please have a look at the [Geotagging at SFO Museum](https://millsfield.sfomuseum.org/blog/tags/geotagging) series of blog posts and the [Geotagging at SFO Museum, Part 7 – Custom Writers](https://millsfield.sfomuseum.org/blog/2020/05/01/geotagging-custom-writers/) post in particular.

 ## Tools